FYS3220 – Linear Circuit Electronics

 Regulations for mandatory assignments can be found here.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-Three compulsory lab journals must be approved before final examination.
-Grade will be based on final oral or written exam (4 hours).
-Oral or written exam will be decided after registration is finished.
+Three compulsory lab journals must be approved before the final examination.
+The grade will be based on a final oral or written examination (4 hours).
+An oral or written examination will be decided after registration for the course is finished.

 Examination support material